 The [SP] library and its relative tools are an optional feature of the platform.
 In the platform configuration file, check Java to C Interface > Shielded Plug to install the library and its relative tools.

-A classpath variable named SP-2.0 is available, which must be added to the build path of the MicroEJ Application project in order to access the [SP] library.
+The Shielded Plug API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the [SP] library.